apache/skywalking-website/docs/README.md

   - header: SkyWalking CLI 0.1.0 release
     content: SkyWalking CLI 0.1.0 is generally available, basic functionalities are supported by multiple commands.
     time: Dec.
 10th 2019
-  - header: Welcome Qiuxia Fan as new committer
-    content: Based on his continuous contributions, Qiuxia Fan (a.k.a [Fine0830](https://github.com/Fine0830)) has been voted as a new committer.
-    time: Nov.
-23th 2019